szaumoor/JavaUtils/README.md

 # Contents so far

 ## Strings class
-Contains utility methods to check for content as commonly defined, that is, non-null and having content other than whitespaces, as well as length and ranges.
-At the present, it also has utilities to isolate digits in String objects and to capitalize String object (all lowercase except the first character).
+Contains utility methods to manipulate or check strings in various ways such as capitalizing, checking for content, length, substrings.

+## Performance class
+Contains utility methods to measure execution time of runnables with nanosecond precision.

 ## Optionals class
-Contains utility methods to check for the presence or lack there of in any number of optionals.
+Contains utility methods to check for presence or emptiness in any number of optionals.

 ## Bools class
 Contains utility methods to perform logical operations on any number of boolean values.